dangkhoaow/freetool.online/app/projly/tasks/README.md

 # Projly Tasks Page

-> **Updated:** 2025-05-24 (Centralized Task Management Implementation)
+> **Updated:** 2025-05-24 (Full Hierarchical Task Display Implementation)

 ## Overview

 The Tasks page provides a comprehensive interface for managing tasks across all projects in the Projly application.
 It has been refactored to use a centralized task management system that ensures consistent functionality across the main tasks page, task detail page, and project detail page.
-The system supports hierarchical task organization, filtering, sorting, and CRUD operations for tasks.
+The system now supports full hierarchical task organization with unlimited nesting depth, displaying n+2 level subtasks directly under their respective parent tasks with proper visual hierarchy indicators.

 ## Implementation Details